 Wi-Fi is one of the most common ways of getting connected to the Internet.
-It is usually used in most short-range local network.
-But if using specialized equipment, Wi-Fi can be used over very long distance, even over hundreds of miles.
+Practically all short-range wireless network use WiFi.
+Using specialized equipment, Wi-Fi is usable over a very long distance, even over hundreds of miles.

-When designing a long-range Wi-Fi link, the curvature of the Earth needs to be accounted for.
+When designing a long-range Wi-Fi link, we must account for the curvature of the Earth.

-Wi-Fi uses signals in 2.4 GHz or 5 GHz frequencies that have poor signal penetration.
-In any long-range Wi-Fi link, one needs to make sure there is minimal obstacle between both transceivers.
-The amount of space that needs to be freed as much as possible is the link’s Fresnel zone.
+Wi-Fi uses signals in 2.4 GHz or 5 GHz frequencies which have poor signal penetration.
+In any long-range Wi-Fi link, one needs to make sure there is a minimal obstacle between both transceivers.
+The amount of space that needs to be freed as much as possible is called the Fresnel zone.
 The size of the Fresnel zone depends on the frequency used by the link.

 The obstacle can be anything.
 Buildings, trees, mountains, hills, all can obstruct Wi-Fi signals.
-On a very long-range implementation, the single most significant obstacle is the curvature of the Earth.
+On a very long-range implementation, the single most significant barrier is the curvature of the Earth.

-Long-range Wi-Fi is one of those technologies that depend on the knowledge of the actual figure of the Earth.
+Long-range Wi-Fi is one of those technologies that depend on the knowledge of the real figure of the Earth.